containers/podman-desktop-extension-ai-lab/PACKAGING-GUIDE.md

 The configuration file is called ```ai-studio.yaml``` and follows the following syntax.

 The root element is called ```application```.
-This element contains an attribute called ```containers``` whose syntax is an array of objects containing the following attribute:
+This element contains an attribute called ```containers``` whose syntax is an array of objects containing the following attributes:
 - ```name```: the name of the container
 - ```contextdir```: the context directory used to build the container.
 - ```containerfile```: the containerfile used to build the image
 - ```model-service```: a boolean flag used to indicate if the container is running the model or not
 - ```arch```: an optional array of architecture for which this image is compatible with.
-The values follows the [GOARCH specification](https://go.dev/src/go/build/syslist.go)
+The values follow the [GOARCH specification](https://go.dev/src/go/build/syslist.go)
 - ```gpu-env```: an optional array of GPU environment for which this image is compatible with.
 The only accepted value here is cuda.

-The container that is running the service (having the ```model-service``` flag equal to ```true```) can use at runtime the model managed by AI Studio through an environment variable ```MODEL_PATH``` whose value is the full path name of the model file
+The container that is running the service (having the ```model-service``` flag equal to ```true```) can use at runtime the model managed by AI Studio through an environment variable ```MODEL_PATH``` whose value is the full path name of the model file.

 Below is given an example of such a configuration file:
 ```yaml